crate/crate/README.rst

 - Dynamic table schemas and queryable objects provide document-oriented features in addition to the relational features of SQL.

-- Support for time-series data, realtime full-text search, geospatial data types and search capabilities.
+- Support for time-series data, real-time full-text search, geospatial data types and search capabilities.

-- Horizontally scalable, highly available and fault tolerant clusters that run very well in virtualized and containerised environments.
+- Horizontally scalable, highly available and fault-tolerant clusters that run very well in virtualized and containerized environments.

 - Extremely fast distributed query execution.